-Phase 6 of Dumisani Makhaye Village, 82 sites are ready for the construction of FLISP units.
-At Empangeni Mega Housing Phase 1, 137 free standing sites and more than 400 High Density Residential sites are also ready for construction.
+Phase 6 of Dumisani Makhaye Village, 82 sites for FLISP units.
+At Empangeni Mega Housing Phase 1, 137 free standing sites and more than 400 High Density Residential sites.
 More houses will be constructed in Aquadene IRDP project.
 Free standing houses and flats will be made available within this programme for Aquadene and Empangeni Mega Housing projects.